top of page

 Anti-nutrients are naturally occurring compounds found in various foods that can affect nutrient absorption and utilisation in our bodies.
 While they can pose challenges to nutrient bioavailability, their negative effects can be minimised through appropriate food preparation techniques.
 A varied diet, coupled with soaking, fermenting, cooking, and pairing with nutrient-rich foods, can help ensure a balanced and nutrient-dense intake, while managing the potential impact of anti-nutrients on health.

-If you have health goals you want to reach, whether it's around improving your body composition, having better digestive health, skin health, don't hesitate to reach out to me for health and nutrition coaching at info@katrinpeo.com.
+If you have health goals you want to reach, whether it's around improving your body composition, improving your nutrition, having better digestive health, skin health, don't hesitate to reach out to me for nutrition counseling and health coaching at info@katrinpeo.com.

 bottom of page